turian/replicate_arxiv_llm_text/README.md

 ## How It Works

-1. **URL Processing**: Extracts the arXiv ID from various URL formats
+1. **URL Processing**: Extracts the arXiv ID from various URL formats.
-2. **Source Retrieval**: Downloads the paper's source files (usually a tar.gz archive) from arXiv
+2. **Source Retrieval**: Downloads the paper's source files (usually a tar.gz archive) from arXiv.
 3. **Main File Detection**: Uses smart heuristics to identify the main LaTeX file:
    - Checks for common filenames (main.tex, paper.tex, etc.)
    - Looks for \documentclass declarations
-   - Falls back to first .tex file if needed
+   - Falls back to first .tex file if needed.
-4. **LaTeX Expansion**: Uses `latexpand` to resolve all includes and macros into a single file
+4. **LaTeX Expansion**: Uses `latexpand` (installed via `texlive-extra-utils`) to resolve all includes and macros into a single file.
-5. **Cleanup**: Handles LaTeX-specific issues like missing .tex extensions in \input commands
+5. **Cleanup**: Handles LaTeX-specific issues like missing .tex extensions in \input commands.

 ## Known Issues